prefix-dev/rattler-build/docs/recipe_file.md

   tag: "1.1.4"
 ```

-The `git` can also be a relative path to the recipe directory.
+`git` can also be a relative path to the recipe directory:

 ```yaml
 source: